spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 Switch to an IPython console
 ----------------------------

-If you already have an IPython console, you can ignore this section, and make in visible by clicking on the "IPython console" rider.
+If you already have an IPython console active, you can ignore this section, and make it visible by clicking on the "IPython console" rider.

 In the console window (lower right corner by default), you see by default a prompt with three greater than signs, i.e. ``>>>``.
 This